MicrosoftDocs/entra-docs/docs/external-id/customers/reference-native-auth-email-otp.md

 ### Step 3: Request for security tokens

-After successfully completing the previous step, the app makes a POST request to the `/token` endpoint and provides the user’s credentials chosen in the previous step, in this case OTP code, to acquire security tokens.
+The app makes a POST request to the `/token` endpoint and provides the user’s credentials chosen in the previous step, in this case OTP code, to acquire security tokens.

 Here's an example of the request(we present the example request in multiple lines for readability):